Category Archives: Teachers

 Teachers also differ in the way they treat their students.

 Some teachers would set standards that are difficult to achieve while others know how to calibrate their standards to give even the slowest of learners a chance to succeed.
-There are teachers who have “one-size-fits-all” mentality thinking that educational processes and approaches to teaching and learning are standard and could not be tailored to meet individual needs.
+There are teachers who have a “one-size-fits-all” mentality thinking that educational processes and approaches to teaching and learning are standard and cannot be tailored to meet individual needs.
 Conversely, they have counterparts who understand that students have different learning styles, abilities, and personal backgrounds.
 They know that they must recognize the uniqueness of each student (or groups of students) and differentiate their methods and strategies as teachers.
 These teachers don’t believe that standards are absolute.

 Describing how teachers are different from one another could boil down to the following statements: 1.
 There are teachers who display both passion and compassion – they are passionate about their job and compassionate to their students; 2.
 There are teachers who have only one of the two; and 3.
 There are teachers who do not have both.